 Longitudinal Study Explores Connections Between Risk and Protective Factors

-Fostering Healthy Futures is a collaborative research effort formed between the University of Denver and faculty from several other partner institutions, including Northwestern University.
-Collecting data points from a ten-year span, the study examined some 450 children who either lived or had lived in foster care settings at some point in life, aiming to better understand how different characteristics of foster care situations can contribute to outcomes for these youth later in life.
+Fostering Healthy Futures is a collaborative research effort formed between the University of Denver and faculty from several other partner institutions, including the University of Missouri - Kansas City.
+Collecting data points from a ten-year span, the study examined approximately 450 children who either lived or had lived in foster care settings at some point in life, aiming to better understand how different characteristics of foster care situations can contribute to outcomes for these youths later in life.

 About Our Research

 We leverage cross-institutional collaboration to address some of today’s most pressing challenges, producing interdisciplinary solutions that influence policymakers to effectively serve the public good.
 From Stanford to UChicago to NYU, we’ve refined our collaborative process through years of mutually beneficial relationships with institutions nationwide to understand and address challenges like climate change, HIV and youth homelessness.